 14. Celebrate Chinese New Year

-2024 is the year of the dragon!
+2025 is the year of the snake!
 Chinese New Year occurs every January, far away enough from traditional New Year’s Day that you’ll be longing for a celebratory occasion to send an email to your customers.

-You can use this celebration to warmly wish your audience a happy Chinese New Year, keeping it at that.
+You can use this celebration to warmly wish your subscribers a happy Chinese New Year, keeping it at that.
+And if you are running a special sale for this holiday, check out EngageBay’s Chinese New Year Sale Email Template.

 Here’s a freebie if you haven’t engaged with your email list this month as you wish you could have.
 Compliment Day is on January 24th.